1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••home•••index

 .

-While the Middle Ages raged in Europe, half a world away in Asia, refined art music was performed at royal courts, banquet halls and shrines in China, Korea and Japan.
-Gagaku (雅楽), Japanese imperial court music, is the only extant music from this era.
-It has survived as an unbroken legacy for a millennium, hosted by the Japanese royal family at Kyoto's Imperial Court.
-It is the world’s oldest surviving orchestral music and the oldest classical art music of Japan.
+During the same time period as Europe’s Middle Ages, refined orchestral music was performed at royal courts, banquet halls, and shrines in China, Korea, and Japan.
+Gagaku (雅楽), Japanese imperial court music, is the only surviving orchestral music from this era.
+It has endured as an unbroken legacy for a millennium, hosted by the Japanese royal family at Kyoto’s Imperial Court.
+Remarkably, it is also the world’s oldest surviving orchestral music, predating Western orchestras by over six centuries.

 Gagaku | Imperial Court Music of Japan | PRI Public Radio International